michaelmendoza/GASP/docs/notes.md

 -[x] Use field map from phantom data in simulation data -[ ] Try phase unwrapping
 -[ ] Remove phase that accruals over time

+## Ideas for Future Work
+- Using a combinations of GASP models in some kind of ensemble filter, perhaps with classifying tissues to be associated with a GASP filter or classfying to set the weights of the filter